Fluid Boundary Conditions from AdS/BCFT: Other Boundary Conditions

 Next, we discuss the conformal boundary condition (CBC).
 The boundary conditions imposed on the brane are given as follows:

 Here, $\sigma(y)$ is an arbitrary conformal factor, which is a function of the coordinates of the brane $y^\a$.

 Let us first study the static black hole background (\ref{eq:LorentzBH}).
 In this case, there is no perturbation for the metric, so that $\delta h _{\alpha \beta}=0$ and $\s(y)=0$.
+More generally, even for CBCs one can allow a nontrivial conformal factor that depends on intrinsic coordinates on the brane (including time when the hypersurface is timelike as discussed in \cite{Galante:2025tnt}), and we present such a discussion in Appendix \ref{app:non-trivial-CBC} for our setup.
+Therefore, our solution $\s(y)=0$ should be viewed as a choice rather than an automatic consequence.
 For the boundary condition imposed on the trace of the extrinsic curvature, as in the NBC, we study the case with $T=0$, which implies $K \, \hat{=} \, 0$.
 We note that, in contrast to the NBC, we do not require the each component of the extrinsic curvature to vanish, but only require it is traceless.
 By using the expression in (\ref{eq:extCurv}), in order to determine the brane location $w=w(r)$, we now need to solve the non-linear second order differential equation

 for $w(r)$.
 In the NBC case, the requirement of vanishing $K_{tt}$ and $K_{ab}$ led to $w' \, \hat{=} \, 0$, but this is not the case in the current CBC case, and we need to directly solve the above differential equation.
 We are not sure that $w(r)=$ constant is the {\it unique} solution for the above differential equation, but it is certainly a solution.
 In order to simplify the following discussion, in this paper we only consider this solution (i.e. the brane location is given by $w(r)= 0$.)